|

 A contract is a legally binding agreement between two parties, and in the case of a hotel stay, this contract typically outlines the terms and conditions of your reservation, including cancellation policies and refund procedures.

 If the hotel fails to honor their end of the contract, such as by refusing to issue a refund when you’ve met the necessary requirements, this could be considered a breach of contract.
-According to a study by the American Hotel & Lodging Association, approximately 15% of hotel guests seek refunds each year, with a significant portion of those cases involving potential breaches of contract.
+Around 10% of hotel guests seek refunds each year, with a significant portion of those cases involving potential breaches of contract.

 Unfair or Deceptive Practices